awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 1. On the **Accounts** tab, choose **Add account** and then choose **Invite account**\.

-1. In the **Account ID or email** box, type the email address of the owner of the account that you want to invite, similar to the following: **account222@example\.com**
+1. In the **Account ID or email** box, enter the email address of the owner of the account that you want to invite, similar to the following: **account222@example\.com**

 1. Type any text that you want into the **Notes** box\.
 This text is included in the email that is sent to the owner of the account\.